1xBet: History

-Licensing
+In 2026, Brazilian UFC fighter Carlos Prates became an ambassador for the brand.

+In 2026, UFC fighter Conor McGregor was announced as a global brand ambassador for 1xBet ahead of his anticipated return to mixed martial arts at UFC 329.

+Countries and licences

-In Ireland, the 1xBet brand is operated by Terminus Platform Ireland Limited, which holds Remote Bookmaker’s Licence No. 1019276 issued by the Office of the Revenue Commissioners.
-The licence entry lists the trading name as “1XBET” and the registered address as MC Penrose Wharf, Penrose Quay, Cork.
+In Ireland, the 1xBet brand is operated by Terminus Platform Ireland Limited, which holds Remote Bookmaker's Licence No. 1019276 issued by the Office of the Revenue Commissioners.
+The licence entry lists the trading name as "1XBET" and the registered address as MC Penrose Wharf, Penrose Quay, Cork.

+In January 2026, 1xBet stated that it held local licences in more than 35 markets across Latin America, Africa and Western Europe.
+The company identified Serbia and Guatemala as two of its more recent regulated-market entries and said that obtaining additional national licences was a central part of its 2026 expansion strategy.

 Controversy

-In 2019, The Sunday Times conducted an investigation, which led to 1xBet's licence to be revoked by the UK Gambling Commission after revelations of involvement ‘promoting a "pornhub casino’, bets on children's sports and cockfighting, and advertising on illegal websites."
+In 2019, The Sunday Times conducted an investigation, which led to 1xBet's licence to be revoked by the UK Gambling Commission after revelations of involvement 'promoting a "pornhub casino', bets on children's sports and cockfighting, and advertising on illegal websites."

 In 2020, 1xBet was added to Russia's blacklist of payment processors and the Federal Tax Service.

 In 2024, Bellingcat and the platform Josimar reported that 1xBet allegedly organized thousands of live-streamed amateur games involving fake teams and children as young as 14 years old.